AlternativeFFFF/Alt-F4/submissions/rplace-2022/rplace-2022.md

-# Factorio's Journey r/place
+# r/place: A Factorio lapse of time

-The annouce
+Over the past weekend most avid redditors had a momentary lapse of time as the world was caught up in r/place.
+Hundreds of thousands of people were avidly sitting behind their screen.
+Masses and masses were excitely waiting for their 5 minute timer to run out so that they could place their next little pixel.
+They weren't neccesarily excited about the pixel itself though.
+No, it was about being part of the bigger image.
+Contributing to the common goal of your community.
+It was about together achieving something great, and leaving something beautiful behind on the r/place canvas.

 ## What is r/place?

+The annoucement was at ??.
 Here is a [nice visualization](https://draemm.li/various/place-atlas/) about all the different artworks placed in the first event.

 And here is what we created now!